-The Institute for Public Service Reporting is a professionally staffed newsroom dedicated to producing robust, independent investigative reporting and in-depth explanatory journalism that fills a void in Memphis where legacy media has scaled back or eliminated essential coverage of key community issues.
-While filling this void, our goal is to also provide hands-on training to university students who will become our community’s next generation of journalists.
+The Institute for Public Service Reporting is a professionally staffed newsroom on the campus of the University of Memphis dedicated to civic-minded journalism.
+Our robust, independent investigative reporting and in-depth explanatory journalism aims to promote a vibrant democracy, foster inclusiveness, and enrich the lives of the people of Greater Memphis, including its many underserved communities.
+We do this while providing hands-on training to university students who will become our community’s next generation of journalists.

 We believe in the Fourth Estate’s vital role in democracy.